Problem: Implement Full Adder in Verilog Using gate level modeling

 - Mixing up

-equation: ensurecout = (a & b) | (cin & (a ^ b))
+coutequation: ensurecout = (a & b) | (cin & (a ^ b)). - Not testing all 8 combinations.

 - Forgetting to name the testbench module exactly